Hare Tonic: Production notes

 The title is a play on "hair tonic", a type of patent medicine, reinforced by Bugs' portrayal of a fake doctor at a few points in the picture.
 A bottle of "hare tonic" appeared as a prop in a 1946 cartoon, The Big Snooze.

 This cartoon marks one of the few times Bugs addresses Elmer by name, albeit in the guise of "Dr. Killpatient", who addresses him as "Mr. Fudd".
 Despite their frequent cinematic encounters, many of their cartoons are played as if they had never met before.

 Bugs impersonates Frankenstein's monster to chase Elmer.

-This and Baseball Bugs feature a Bugs Bunny variant of the then-usual closing, where, instead of Porky Pig busting out of a drum, Bugs does, proclaiming "...And that's the end!" while chomping on a carrot.
-Both American and European Turner "dubbed" prints retain the original ending card, with the Turner "dubbed" notice appearing under the card.

-Despite this being a Looney Tunes short, the Merrie Melodies rings are shown even when Bugs pulls down the Looney Tunes card.
-This also happens in Hare Conditioned.
-In Baseball Bugs and Buccaneer Bunny, the "Warner Bros.
-Pictures Inc." card has the Merrie Melodies rings, but the Looney Tunes title card has the Looney Tunes rings.